nucleos/NucleosGDPRBundle/README.md

 ### Block cookies

 By default all cookies are kept, also the cookie consent was not set.
-To block all (symfony) cookies, you can set the following config.
+To block all domain cookies, you can set the following config.

 ```yaml
 # config/packages/nucleos_gdpr.yaml